TonyPhipps/SIEM/Tactics/Network-Activity-by-Flow.md

-# Use Cases by Detection Method
+# Network Activity by Flow Use Cases

 Grouped by [Detection Method](/Detection-Methods.md)